Welcome to Canto

 Canto in UseCanto is currently deployed for:

 - Visit ...
-In collaboration with Rothamsted Research, we are extending Canto to enable the curation of pathogen-host interaction (multispecies) phenotypes and genotypes for PHI-base.
+In collaboration with Rothamsted Research (PHI-base), we have extended Canto to enable the curation of multiple strains in a single Canto instance, and to curate pathogen-host interaction (multispecies) phenotypes and genotypes.

-- We are currently developing a Canto instance to support FlyBase phenotype and genetic interaction annotation.
+- FlyBase uses a Canto instance extended and configured to support Drosophila phenotype and genetic interaction annotation

 - Visit...
 Komagataella pastoris (formerly known as Pichia pastoris)